tlevine/multisensory-data-zipfian/data-dessert/readme.md

 * For private, use the one **without** nuts.

 `land.use.type` is the zoning of the land.
 Rather than representing this in the cookie, let's represent this in the map.
+Well I guess you might as well write it on the plate.
+Actually, it's mostly empty, so let's ignore it.

 `log.parking.spots` is the log number of parking spots, including valet and motorcycle.
 It is the log of the sum of the `RegCap`, `ValetCap`